printfuck/stardew-multiplayer-docker/README.md

 ## Game Setup

-Intially you have to create or load a game once at first startup via VNC.
+Intially you have to create or load a game once at first startup via VNC or Web interface.
 After that the Autoload Mod jumps into the previously loaded savegame everytime you rerun the container.
 You can also edit the config file of the Autoload Mod to archieve similar behaviour.

 ### VNC